resque/resque-scheduler/README.markdown

       cron: "0 0 * * *"
       class: QueueDocuments
       args:
-      description: "This job queues all content for indexing in solr
+      description: "This job queues all content for indexing in solr"

     clear_leaderboards_contributors:
       cron: "30 6 * * 1"